-Alternatively, if crowds aren’t your thing, Isthmus Peak, another hike in the area, offers just as good, if not better, views of ridgelines and rocky outcrops.
-Plus you’ll encountered a tiny fraction of the amount of people.
-This is what makes in one of the best hikes on New Zealand’s South Island.
+Alternatively, if crowds aren’t your thing, Isthmus Peak, another hike in the Wanaka area, offers just as good, if not better, views of ridgelines and rocky outcrops.
+Plus you’ll encounter a tiny fraction of the amount of people.
+This is what makes it one of the best hikes on New Zealand’s South Island.

 3. Glendhu Bay

-Driving west from the townsite around the shoreline of Lake Wanaka you’ll get to Glendhu Bay after around 10 minutes.
-There’s an extremely popular campsite there and with views like this it’s popularity is easily justified.
+Driving west from the townsite around the shoreline of Lake Wanaka, after around 10 minutes you’ll get to Glendhu Bay.
+There’s an extremely popular campsite there, hidden behind those yellow trees in the photo.
+With views like this its popularity is easily justified.